 All of these products demonstrated fresh and sometimes prescient ideas about the future, and all developed technologies that put them ahead of competitors, sometimes years ahead.
 Some of these were moderate successes for a time, but many failed outright.
 None defined their respective categories.

-I have a lot of empathy for the creators of these products.
-There are lots of reasons why products fail, and it would hurt to see a different product succeed in bringing about the ideas you first pursued.
-But over the years I've noticed a trend in post-mortems like that about the EO Personal Communicator, where creators have the wrong take-aways from their failures.
+There are lots of reasons why products fail, and I empathize with the creators of these products, especially if a similar product succeeded in bringing about the ideas you first pursued.
+But over the years I've noticed a trend in postmortems where creators have the wrong take-aways from their failures.
 Specifically, the fate of not quite there products is almost always to be remembered with a kind of wistful statement about what they could have been, such as in this quote about the EO:

 "We could have had the iPhone 10 years earlier, at least."